8wgremlin/larp/_pages/binders.md

 for instance:

-### "Kregot, the opener of the ways"
+### "The opener of the ways"

-Head: allows you to see invisible things
+* Head: allows you to see invisible things
-Heart:  -
+* Heart:  -
-Spirit: -
+* Spirit: -

-### "Lajal, the screaming metal spirit"
+### "The screaming metal spirit"

-Head: causes binder to go berserk, attacking anyone close by whether friend or foe, until they fall over from exhaustion, are killed, or knocked unconscious.
+* Head: causes binder to go berserk, attacking anyone close by whether friend or foe, until they fall over from exhaustion, are killed, or knocked unconscious.
-Heart: gives +3 armour, which are used up first.
+* Heart: gives +3 armour, which are used up first.
-Spirit: gives you one use of RESIST FEAR
+* Spirit: gives you one use of RESIST FEAR
 * You must mark your forehead with their symbol